Giller History, Family Crest & Coats of Arms

 The surname Giller was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very early times.

-Important Dates for the Giller family
+Early History of the Giller family

 This web page shows only a small excerpt of our Giller research.
 Another 216 words (15 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early Giller History in all our PDF Extended History products and printed products wherever possible.